azat-co/ga-backbone/README.md

 Now let's try to open the application.
 It should work exactly the same as in previous example **subview**.

-It's better but not perfect because we still have html templates directly in JavaScript code.
+It's  way better, but still far from perfect because we still have html templates directly in JavaScript code.
 The problem with that is that designers and developers can't work on the same files and any change to the presentation requires a change in the main code base.

-We can add a few more include to our index.html file:
+We can add a few more include to our **index.html** file:

 ```html
   <script src="apple-item.tpl.js"></script>